CiscoSecurity/tr-05-serverless-pulsedive/README.md

   - Accepts a list of observables and filters out unsupported ones.
   - Builds a search link per each supported observable to pivot back to the underlying external service and look up the observable there.
+  - Builds a browse link per each supported observable to pivot back directly to the observable page if there is one.
   - Returns a list of those links.

 ### Supported Types of Observables